ogecko/alpaca-benro-polaris/docs/performance.md

 ![Current Periodic Error Zoomed In](images/abp-perf-pe2.png)

 I'm impressed with Polaris's performance.
-The periodic error ranges from -9 to -11 arc seconds, averaging around -10 arc seconds.
+The periodic error ranges from -9 to -11 arc seconds, averaging around **-10 arc seconds**.
 Let's look at the RMS Error.

 ![Current RMS Error Zoomed in](images/abp-perf-pe3.png)

 This is great.
-An RMS Error of between 0.5 and 1.0 arc seconds.
+An RMS Error of between **0.5 and 1.0 arc seconds**.
 That's what you'd expect with a guided mount!
 This shows what the Polaris can do when expertly leveled and aligned (I'm not really an expert).
 Let's see how the RMS Error behaves over a more extended period.

 ![Current RMS Error Zoomed out](images/abp-perf-pe4.png)

 This is really good.
-Over 100 minutes, the declination axis RMS Error only peaked at 1.5 arc seconds.
+Over 100 minutes, the declination axis RMS Error only peaked at **1.5 arc seconds**.
 I should note that I was tracking C101 during this test, located at Epoch J2000, RA 19h09m and Dec -63°51'.
 On the declination axis I have had similar performance with other targets.
 Now, the RA axis isn't as great.
 Let's look at it.

 ![Current RA Perodic Error](images/abp-perf-pe5.png)